-The Association shall execute deeds and documents in accordance with the provisions of the Requirements of Writing (Sctland) Act 1995 and record the execution in the register.
+The Association shall execute deeds and documents in accordance with the provisions of the Requirements of Writing (Scotland) Act 1995 and record the execution in the register.
 The use of a common seal is not required.
 The Association may have a seal which the Secretary must keep in a secure place unless the Committee decides that someone else should look after it.
 The seal must only be used if the Committee decides this.
-When the seal is used, the deed or document must be signed by the Secretary of the Association and two Members of the Committee and recorded in a register.
+When the seal is used, the deed or document must be signed by the Secretary or a Member of the Committee or another person duly authorised to subscribe the deed or document on the Association's behalf and recorded in the register.